frovedis/frovedis/doc/manual/python/ml/als.md

 # NAME

-Matrix Factorization using ALS - A matrix factorization algorithm commonly used for recommender systems.
+Matrix Factorization using Alternating Least Square (ALS) - is a matrix factorization algorithm commonly used for recommender systems.

 # SYNOPSIS